Marshmallows: Preheat your oven to 325 degrees F (160 degrees C). Spread the coconut on a

 spatula or rubber spatula.
 The mixture is very sticky so just smooth

 it out as best as you can.
-Dust the top of the marshmallow with
+Sprinkle the top of the marshmallow with

-the remaining cup of toasted coconut, gently pressing the coconut
+a generous coating of the toasted coconut, gently pressing the coconut into the

-marshmallow from the pan by first running a small sharp knife
+marshmallow from the pan by first running a small spatula or knife

 around the edge of the marshmallow to loosen it from the pan.
 Invert

-the marshmallow into squares using a pizza roller or sharp knife.
+the marshmallow into squares using a pizza roller, kitchen shears, or

-Carefully dip the cut sides of the marshmallows in confectioners'
+Then dip the cut sides of the marshmallows in toasted coconut.
+Shake

-sugar.
-Shake off excess sugar and store the marshmallows in an
+off excess coconut and store the marshmallows in an airtight

-airtight container, at room temperature, for up to two weeks.
+container, at room temperature, for up to a week.